technologiestiftung/semantic-release-config/README.md

 Overwrite possible keys.
 See the [semantic-release docs](https://semantic-release.gitbook.io/semantic-release/usage/configuration#extends)

-See also this repos [.github/workflows/release.yml](.github/workflows/release.yml)
+See also this repos [.github/workflows/test-and-release.yml](./.github/workflows/test-and-release.yml) how to use this in GitHub Actions.

+Needs a Personal Access Token with `repo` scope to be set as `GH_TOKEN` in the repo secrets and a `NPM_TOKEN` with `write` scope.

 ## Development